itulo/crypto_manager/README.md

 ## Run
 ### Backend
     ./gradlew bootRun
-NOTE: if you run spring through your IDE you need to add these JVM arguments:
+NOTE: if you run spring through your IDE then add these JVM arguments:

     --add-opens java.base/java.net=ALL-UNNAMED